Effective: January 1, 2023

 - To protect our interests, including establishing, exercising and defending legal rights and claims

 - For purposes disclosed at the time you provide your information or as otherwise set forth in this Policy

-We share your Personal Information with third parties only in the ways that are described in this Policy and with our business partners, suppliers and sub-contractors in order to provide you with our Services and perform any contract we enter into with them or you.
+We disclose your Personal Information to third parties only in the ways that are described in this Policy and with our business partners, suppliers and sub-contractors in order to provide you with our Services and perform any contract we enter into with them or you.